 Action is taken by NPAC SMS personnel to initiate a modification to the serviceProvNPA-NXX-X object.

-NPAC SMS sends the M-SET request to itself to update the following attributes: serviceProvNPA-NXX-X-EffectiveTimeStamp serviceProvNPA-NXX-X-ModifiedTimeStamp
+NPAC SMS sends a local request to itself to update the following attributes: serviceProvNPA-NXX-X-EffectiveTimeStamp serviceProvNPA-NXX-X-ModifiedTimeStamp

-NPAC SMS responds indicating whether the modification was successful.
 The update request will fail if the effective timestamp is less than the NPA-NXX Live TimeStamp or if the current date is greater than or equal to the object’s current effective timestamp.